Conflicts, Assortative Matching, and the Evolution of Signaling Norms: The Model and Analysis

 \subsection{Conflicts between the Two Populations}

 Assume that in period $T$ the non-signaling population and the signaling population engage in conflicts.
 In periods $t \in [0,T)$ the populations evolve according to the dynamics in the above sections, but starting at period $T$ they start to eliminate the other population according to the Lanchester's square law \citep{Lanchester1916}.
 The Lanchester's square law has been applied to a variety of human and non-human conflicts.
-See for example \cite{Wilsonetal2002}, \cite{JohnsonMackay2015EHB} and \cite{clifton2020brief}.
-In each period, before reproduction, each member of a population kills $\beta$ members of the other population.
+See for example \cite{Wilsonetal2002}, \cite{JohnsonMackay2015EHB} and \cite{clifton2020brief}.\footnote{Another common way of modeling intergroup conflict is to treat it as a game played between two groups.
+Individuals within a group can contribute to the group's effort, which is costly to themselves, but beneficial to the group collectively in the conflict.
+Hence, an individual may have an incentive to free ride on fellow group members.
+See \cite{Bornstein2003} for a review.
+Since our focus is on signaling behavior, we refrain from complicating the model by adding an extra layer of effort choice.} In each period, before reproduction, each member of a population kills $\beta$ members of the other population.
+Individuals that are killed are drawn uniformly from the population.
+Parameter $\beta$ reflects how efficient the weapons used in the conflicts are.
 Hence, the dynamics for $N^H, N^L, S^H,$ and $S^L$ are now given as:

 In the equations above, $I_{t \geq T}$ is an indicator that the groups are engaging in inter-group conflicts and the max argument simply ensures that the populations would not reach a negative number.
 Note that we specify that conflicts take place before reproduction in each period in this model.
 It is clear that when applying this model, the time between each discrete period would simply be the amount of time it takes for a generation to reproduce.
 While conflicts may run at a different time scale, we can force conflicts into the reproduction time scale by adjusting the value of $\beta$.